Dr Morton's Terms and Conditions

 - 1.1.
 This Website is provided by Dr Morton's Limited ("Dr Morton's"), a company registered in England number 8782411.

 - 1.2.
 Dr Morton's acts as an agent for doctors (the "Doctor" or "Doctors") who provide medical advice.
 The role of Dr Morton's is to refer Customers to appropriately qualified Doctors who are each registered with the General Medical Council ("GMC") to provide medical advice.
-Each Doctor is responsible for his or her own medical indemnity insurance.
+Each Doctor is responsible for their own medical indemnity insurance.
 The role of the Doctor is to provide that medical advice.

 - 1.3 The purpose of the GMC is to protect, promote and maintain the health and safety of the public by ensuring proper standards in the practice of medicine.
 Each Doctor referred by Dr Morton's to a Customer has the same traditional duty of care towards a patient or Customer common throughout the UK medical profession and the NHS.
 The names of the Doctors, their qualifications and GMC registration details are available on Dr Morton's Website.